Jacob Pitts

-Jacob Rives Pitts (born November 20, 1979) is an American television, film and stage actor.
-His most notable performances were as Cooper Harris in the film EuroTrip (2004), as Bill "Hoosier" Smith in the HBO miniseries The Pacific (2010), and as U.S. Marshal Tim Gutterson on the FX television drama Justified (2010–15).
+Jacob Rives Pitts (born November 20, 1979) is an American television, film, and stage actor.
+His most notable performances were as Cooper Harris in the film EuroTrip (2004), as Bill "Hoosier" Smith in the HBO miniseries The Pacific (2010), and as Deputy U.S. Marshal Tim Gutterson on the FX television drama Justified (2010–2015).
 He appeared in the play Where Do We Live at the Vineyard Theatre in May 2004.
-Pitts has also appeared in TV shows such as Law & Order, Ed and Sex and the City.
-He had a recurring role in the first season of The Sinner and is currently starring as Lance Lord in the crime drama series Sneaky Pete.
+Pitts has also appeared in TV shows such as Law & Order, Ed, and Sex and the City.
+He had a recurring role in the first season of The Sinner and starred as Lance Lord in the crime drama series Sneaky Pete.

-Early life
+Early life and education

 Pitts grew up in Weston, Connecticut, the son of Arlene and Joseph Rives Pitts.
 He described himself as a hyperactive child.
 In high school, he was involved in the theater production company, and took part in productions while he was in school, including a performance as the Mysterious Man in Into The Woods.

 Career

-Pitts began his career when he made his TV debut in 1999, and he appeared in an episode of Comedy Central's sitcom Strangers with Candy.
+Pitts made his debut in 1999, and he appeared in an episode of Comedy Central's sitcom Strangers with Candy.
 He then went on to the New York Broadway stage in 2000, when he played Fleance from the Shakespearean play Macbeth.
-After his Broadway production, he was cast to appear in an episode each of Law & Order and Sex and the City.
-In 2004, he played a role in Eurotrip, and in 2008 was cast in 21.

-In 2006, Pitts discussed his career motivations during an interview with Damien Echols:
+He began his TV career with appearances in popular series like Sex and the City (1998–2004) and Law & Order (1990–).
+His breakthrough came as Tim Gutterson in FX’s critically acclaimed series Justified (2010–2015), where he portrayed a skilled marksman and deputy U.S. Marshal, appearing in 78 episodes across six seasons.

+In addition to his television success, Pitts delivered a memorable performance as PFC Bill "Hoosier" Smith in HBO's Emmy-winning miniseries The Pacific (2010), which depicted the harrowing experiences of World War II US Marines.

+His role in Sneaky Pete (2015–2019) as Lance further solidified his reputation, with 15 episodes showcasing his versatility.

+On the big screen, Pitts is best known for his comedic role as Cooper Harris in the cult classic EuroTrip (2004) and his performance as Fisher in the thriller 21 (2008), alongside Kevin Spacey and Jim Sturgess.

+Pitts has also made appearances in numerous other acclaimed series, including The Sinner (2017–2021), Sneaky Pete (2015–2019), Homecoming (2018), and The Blacklist (2013–2023).
+His dedication to portraying complex and engaging characters has earned him respect as a talented actor across genres."It’s all about being part of the cultural experience, part of the crowd — or rejecting it.
+But I don’t want my experience to depend on how it jives with those around me.
+That’s what makes it MY experience.
+I want my mystery witch thing.
+I don’t know.
+Maybe I should just not worry so much about it."